anufrievroman/waypaper/README.md

 - Additional options for ~subfolders~, ~color~, ~sorting~, ~randomizing~ and setting a uniform color.
 - ~Support for other backends like swww, feh, wallutils~, and maybe hyprpaper.
 - ~Better keyboard-driven experience and hjkl support.~
+- ~Support for multiple monitors with swww~
-- Support for multiple monitors
+- Support for multiple monitors with swaybg
 - Support for some backend-specific features

 ## Contributions